aiwaves-cn/agents/README.md

 ## 🔔News
-- [2024-06-25] We release new agents2.0, supporting for agent evaluation and optimazation.
+- [2024-06-25] We release Agents 2.0, a major update to the original library, adding support for agent learning and evaluation.
 ---

 ## 🌟Overview